A new method to compute periodic orbits in general symplectic maps: Discussion

 The numerical experiments performed allowed us to verify results from the renormalization theory in two different ways.
 First, following the continuation of periodic orbits of rotation numbers $F_{N-1}/F_N$ approximating the inverse golden mean invariant circle an agreement between the critical residue for both the standard map and the rational harmonic map was found.
 Secondly, to further explore the renormalization properties of the rational harmonic map for a wide range of parameters values we constructed the critical manifold by performing a parameter scan in the $(\alpha, \beta)$ plane and computing, for each $\alpha$ and $\beta$, the value of $\kappa$ for which the absolute value of the residue, $|R|$, reached the universal critical residue for twist maps.
 The critical manifold was constructed for different periodic orbits with rotation numbers given by the Fibonacci's ratios approaching the inverse golden mean and a convergence of the successive critical manifolds was observed up to an error of order $10^{-5}$.
 That is, the critical parameter value $\kappa$ found for every $(\alpha,\beta)$ pair was almost the same, as predicted by renormalization theory.
 Finally, the {\emph{reoccurrence}} of the inverse golden mean invariant circle for an extended value of the parameter $\kappa$ was observed.

-To the authors knowledge, a verification of renormalization theory for maps without symmetries as the case of RHM has not been performed in the past.
+To the authors knowledge, a verification of renormalization theory prediction of the residues' convergence at criticality for maps for maps without symmetries, like the RHM, has not been performed in the past.
 The results show the consistency between Greene's residue conjecture and the universality of critical scalings predicted by renormalization theory.
 We believe that the use of Greene's residue criterion together with the continuation method we propose here, may help to determine when a broken invariant circle may reappear for larger values of the parameters after it has broken up.

-The extension of the proposed modified parametrization method to higher dimensions is only limited by the intrinsic restrictions of the parameterization method, which is easier to extend in even dimensions.
+The extension of the proposed modified parameterization method to higher dimensions is only limited by the intrinsic restrictions of the parameterization method, which is easier to extend in even dimensions.
 The method might also be extended to systems with small dissipation \cite{Cal-Cel-Lla-13}.
 On the other hand, the extension of the Newton-Gauss method to higher dimensions seems plausible, with the only limitation that the size of the matrix $DG(\mathbf{z})$ and the number of operations will naturally increase.
 We should emphasize that in both cases the increases will remain related to the order of the periodic orbit in an analogous manner to the 2-D case.
 As a particular example, we are currently working on the implementation of the method to high-dimensional Froeschl\'e type maps.